Skip to content

 Let me be honest – in my selection of boundary pushing electronic music, the Funcken sound is at the top.
 Without actually rating the music, it stands alongside output from Autechre, Hecq, Gridlock as well as Deru, Lusine, Proem and Loess.
 This is that crunchy, glitchy IDM sound that I’ve fallen in love with from the early days of n5MD, Neo Ouija, and Merck (RIP).
 Among the latter, only n5MD seems to be still kickin’ [still waiting on the return of Neo Ouija], while the Funcken brothers find their albums released by Symbolic Interaction, Skam and thankfully, Ad Noiseam.
 Music like this deserves to carry on the legacy, as well as the flagship of experimental and ground breaking sound.

 Let me put it another way – when people ask me for the top notch electronic sound, I always say Funckarma.
 And with Vade, I am able to single out Roel as the force behind group.
 I wonder if Don is working on an independent release – doesn’t seem that Vade had any of his input.
 It does appear, however, that Cor Bolten (who previously worked with the brothers as member of Dif:use and Legiac), has heavily contributed to this release.
 In the album credits, he appears as a co-writer and a synth player (Jupiter4, Jupiter 8, Arp 2600, System 100, Monopoly, and others) on half of the tracks.
-I also see an appearance by TJ Dimoon and one of my favorites, Reimer Eising, aka Kettel.
+I also see an appearance by TJ Dimoon and one of my favourites, Reimer Eising, aka Kettel.

 And while Roel split off into a single entity in Vade, it doesn’t mean that the Funckarma project is over.
 The brothers will continue releasing EPs in their Dubstoned series on Eat Concrete, with vinyl coming out this summer.
 Be sure to pick up some of my most treasured Funckarma output: Bion Glent (Sublight, 2006), Hip Hop Instrumentals (FUNCK Music, 2007), Vell Vagranz (n5MD, 2008) and Psar Dymog (Symbolic Interaction, 2008).
 Really like the last one, although I keep buying a corrupted digital copy with annoying 4-5 sec silence before each track in this continuous play album.
 Oh well – it’s still worth it!!!